 The establishment of a PDD shall not imply that the Town Board will establish any other PDD.

-An applicant may propose, and the Town Board may establish, a PDD in the R/A zoning district.
+An applicant may propose, and the Town Board may establish, a PDD in all districts.

 An applicant may propose, and the Town Board may establish, a PDD for an area that includes more than one zoning district.